Skip to main content

 optional boolean

-Set to true render the action as a button.
+Set to true to render the action as a button.
 Set to false to render the action inside a dropdown.

 By default, if the table has only one action, it will render as a button.
 If there are multiple actions, they'll render inside a dropdown.